MartinO55/MyBondCodingChallenge/Readme.md

 ### Notes

+It is worth noting that what Dante's themes are seen as today and what they were when he wrote it are different things.

 So what the inferno is mostly about is contemporary politics - Dante is having trouble working out what to do with his life.
-He meets Virgil (the Roman) who tells him that heaven has decided to give Dante a guided tour or hell and purgatory. many of the people he meets on the tour were still alive at the time, but dante places them in hell depending on what he sees as their sins.
+He meets Virgil (the Roman) who tells him that heaven has decided to give Dante a guided tour or hell and purgatory (and heaven, but as a pagan, Virgil is not allowed to enter Heaven). many of the people he meets on the tour were still alive at the time, but dante places them in the various circle hell depending on what he sees as their sins.
+For example, Francesca da Rimini appears in the circle for the lustful - after she was murdered by her husband on discovering her affair with his brother.
+Another of Dante's Contemporaries is Conte Ujolini who is committed to the circle of hell for traitors after he helped Charles I of Anjou enforce humilitaring peace terms on his native city state, which had exiled him.

 to make it relevant to a modern audience, they need to understand the politics he was living through, as well as the actual language - crude and violent

-The object is not to retell the story - but to make it accessible (or at least as much as we can do in 4 days)
+The object is not to retell the story - but to make it accessible (or at least as much as we can do in 4 days).
+This is actually a bit difficult.
+What makes the story inaccessible is poor translations and having to trudge through all of the foot notes at the back of the book to find out who all these people were; For Dante, writing in 13th century Florence (population ~30000), all of these people would have been well known to everyone and no notes were necessary.
+So the modern equivalente would be re-writing all the characters Dante meets along the way - including people like Donald Trump or the Kardashians either instead of, or alongside of, Dante's original characters.

-So each line of the inferno is written in 11 syllables (this is the Sicillian School - and is equivalent to the english Chaucer)

-two people of note are Francesca Da Rimini and Conte Ujolini

 ### Tech Notes